adzankovic/adzankovic/README.md

 - 👋 Hello all, I’m @adzankovic
-- I am an MSIT Graduate Student looking to develop my coding through collaboration on this useful site!
+- I am an MSIT Graduate working as an IT Admin, looking to develop my coding through collaboration on this useful site!
 - 📫 How to reach me: https://www.linkedin.com/in/adnan-dzankovic-3630b2185/

 <!---